Golfers Land

-The Golfers Land was a tenement on the Canongate in Edinburgh, Scotland, dating from around 1681.
+Golfers Land was a tenement on the Canongate in Edinburgh, Scotland, dating from around 1681.
 It got its name from its original owner, John Paterson, who is said to have been the teammate of the Duke of Albany in what is often regarded as the first international golf contest.
 The house has since been demolished and replaced with a new building, but a plaque on the wall continues to mark the site of Golfers Land.

 The first international golf contest

 The contest is alleged to have arisen in 1681 when two of the Duke of Albany's English guests at Holyrood Palace claimed that the game of golf belonged to the English, not the Scottish.
-It is claimed that the two English nobles boasted they could beat the Scottish Duke, and any other Scotsman he could find to play alongside him.
-It was agreed that a game would be played at Leith Links, just outside Edinburgh city centre.
-The Leith Links would have been one of the most important golf clubs of the era, with the rules of golf being developed there and adopted by the Royal and Ancient Company of Golfers on their move to St. Andrews in 1777, and as the home course of the Gentlemen Golfers of Edinburgh who would later become The Honourable Company of Edinburgh Golfers.
-The prize was to be national claim to the game of golf, and an undisclosed sum of money.
+It is claimed that the two English nobles boasted they could beat the duke and any other Scotsman he could find to play alongside him.
+It was agreed that a game would be played at Leith Links, just outside Edinburgh.
+The prize was to be the national claim to the game of golf, and an undisclosed sum of money.

-The Duke called for John Paterson, a cobbler and amateur golfer to be his team mate.
+The duke called for John Paterson, a cobbler and amateur golfer, to be his teammate.
 Paterson had a reputation as being one of the finest golfers in the country, taking after his father and grandfather.

-Paterson and the Duke were successful, and won the match.
-As the Duke had an attendant to carry his clubs, some have cited this as the first recorded use of a caddie in golf.
+Paterson and the duke were successful, and won the match.
+As the duke had an attendant to carry his clubs, some have cited this as the first recorded use of a caddie in golf.